 The Best Marvel Comics Storylines of the 70s

 The 70s were a wild time in comics and they were a wild time at Marvel Comics.
-The shared Marvel Universe had already been established by Lee, Kirby, and Ditko, but Marvel was also a little more free to explore the corners of it.
+The shared Marvel Universe had already been established by Lee, Kirby, Ditko, and others, but Marvel was also a little more free to explore the corners of it.

 The result was a combination of trippiness and genre-laden tales.
 First, when you have as many creators trip on acid as it was rumored that Marvel creators were doing, you get stuff like the mystical Doctor Strange and the cosmic Adam Warlock.